jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Collect necessary tasks from above and move below. *(we're good, actually)*
 - [X] Investigate longitude logic.
 I think EGLC is wrong in parsing minutes of longitude. *It's actually fine, the disagreement was ICAO.js (03 min east) versus the live report (30 min west)*.
 - [X] Collect a task group for soft launch.
 Use "Full PixieReport" below.
-- [ ] Collect a task group for being ready for code review / promotion to main.
+- [X] Collect a task group for being ready for code review / promotion to main.

 * Tasks from above are reflected in "Jimp Layer and Pixie Preload breakdown" and "Next Step Directions" below.

-### Alt text creation breakdown
-- TO ACCOMPLISH: Creating alt-text describing an image.
-- [X] Introduce Layer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
-- [X] Add an alt-text composer based on computeSceneText (layer.desc), computeAltText.
-- [X] Put the alt text in the alt= attribute of the composed image.
-- [X] THEREBY: Restoring alt-text generation.
+* Approaches to a common preload / overload mechanism.
+    * We have `layerDefsPixie0.js`, etc., whose weather and bg defs are largely redundant.
+    * We could keep the weatherhash, skyhash, etc. with Pixie0.js or factor them out.
+    * Maybe each pixie set will have a named layer map with pixie layers and any overrides.
+    * "overrides" = right now the night fireworks background, or the night comet for Moomin.
+* Probably easier to read the data setup if we pull out the standard weather/bg/cloud layers.

+- [ ] When no data loads: put in the METAR station code, not ????; align "no time".

 ### Jimp Layer and Pixie Preload breakdown
 - [X] Prototype preloading Jimp resources and mixing with lazy layers.